Transnistrian Republican Bank: History

 The Transnistrian Republican Bank has largely been held afloat by economic intervention from Russia who is the only state that has provided financial assistance to Transnistria, however, since 2014, Russian aid has steadily declined forcing the Transnistrian Republican Bank to rely further on domestic and Moldovan financial institutions, investments and credit.

 In October 2006, the bank inaugurated a new headquarters of a size of 40000 sqft in Tiraspol.

 As part of the 5+2 format Moldovan officials had the opportunity to begin an integration of the Transnistrian economy into a union with Moldova which would have seen a joint bank, currency, and custom's union between the two, however, the presence of the Operational Group of Russian Forces prevented any meaningful dialogues and the talks of integration ended with the Russian invasion of Ukraine.

-However, due to the Russian invasion of Ukraine, Transnistria's border with Ukraine as closed, meaning that 76% of the Transnistrian economy is dependent on exports to the European Union through Moldova, allowing new talks for economic integration as Transnistria declared a “a regime of economic emergency” which has seen the bank implement a new series of fiscal reform as Transnistrian authorities move towards more austere spending, namely by increasing taxes to reduce the amount of Transnistrian Rubles in circulation to reduce inflation rates, however, due to the slashing of foreign credit entering the bank these policies are unlikely to succeed with out Moldovan support.
+However, due to the Russian invasion of Ukraine, Transnistria's border with Ukraine as closed, meaning that 76% of the Transnistrian economy is dependent on exports to the European Union through Moldova, allowing new talks for economic integration as Transnistria declared a “a regime of economic emergency” which has seen the bank implement a new series of fiscal reform as Transnistrian authorities move towards more austere spending, namely by increasing taxes to reduce the amount of Transnistrian Rubles in circulation to reduce inflation rates, however, due to the slashing of foreign credit entering the bank these policies are unlikely to succeed without Moldovan support.
 Moldovan authorities have hinted they are willing to legalize the use of VISA or Mastercard payments to the Transnistrian Republican Bank, which they have blocked since Transnistria declared independence.